ChathurangaKCD/platform/addons/limitations-and-patterns.md

 ### Use Case

-A ComponentType may need multiple instances of the same addon with different configurations.
+A Component may need multiple instances of the same addon with different configurations.

 **Example:**
 ```yaml